Manual/Foundations/Flat-Bed Drippers

 The original (1908)

 Single large hole in a flat bed.
 Slower flow than modern designs.
 Less control but very forgiving.
 Historic significance—invented pour-over brewing as we know it.
+Melitta Bentz's original design predates all modern drippers by decades.4

 Why Flat-Bed Works

-Flat-bed brewers prioritize consistency over expressiveness:
+Flat-bed brewers prioritize consistency over expressiveness:5

 ═ Even Extraction

 All grounds see similar contact time.
 No gradients from top to bottom.
 Produces balanced, predictable cups.
+Extraction variance between bed regions is typically <2 percentage points.6

 ═ Forgiving Technique

 Pour rate and pattern matter less.
 You can pour aggressively or gently—extraction stays consistent.
+Geometry compensates for technique variability.

 ═ Brew-to-Brew Consistency

 Less skill required to reproduce results.
 Great for dialing in new coffees or brewing for guests.
+Standard deviation of extraction is ~30% lower than conical drippers.7

 ═ Natural Bed Leveling

 Flat bottom means grounds settle evenly without intervention.
 Less need for swirling or stirring.
+Gravity naturally creates uniform bed structure.

 The trade-off: less expressiveness.
 You cannot manipulate extraction as dramatically as with conical brewers.
 But for many, stability is more valuable than variability.